madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 I have talked to a lot of people who bought a theme and then they spent countless hours trying to configure everything.

 Not always, but often, it is a mess.
 Not because they haven't done it right.
 But because some themes just try to solve every problem, to serve every industry.
 I have seen a theme/plugins combination that loaded more than 100 different script files.
 I didn't count the stylesheets.
 The page took more than 10 seconds to load on my fibre internet connection.
 Of course, you can get a lot out of these pages using a CDN, optimizing assets, enabling caching and so on, but it's much better to have a customized theme that only includes what you really need.

+Here, of course, you have to be fair: neither third-party page builders nor third-party themes are the responsibility of WordPress.

 ## How I am working with WordPress